oza5/MPI-Matrix-Vector-Multiplication/README.md

 # StarCluster and Mpich2 Configurations:
 Following are the configurations that the StarCluster on our EC2 instance is running on.

-These values can be changed in the `".starcluster/Config"` file under [aws info]:
+These values can be changed in the `$vim .starcluster/Config` file under [aws info]:

 [aws info]
 AWS_ACCESS_KEY_ID =#your_aws_access_key_id